-From chic clothes to shoes, accessories, and jewellery, behold our definitive round up of the top Singaporean talents in the fashion scene
+From chic clothes to shoes, accessories, and jewellery, we’re sending a salute to top Singaporean talents in the fashion scene

 Having grown from a small multi-label boutique to full-fledged fashion brand in just five short years, it’s safe to say that exhibit is a runaway success.
 Helmed by fashion plate and street style star Yoyo Cao, the local label takes minimalist chic to a whole new level with runway-ready pieces that boast clever detailing and classic silhouettes for the modern woman.